 There are so many space heaters on the market, so what better one to buy for your baby’s nursery than one that was created exactly for that purpose?
 The Vornadobaby Tempa Nursery Heater sounds like a great idea to me!

-Made for Parents and Kids– The biggest advantage of this heater is that it was created especially for using around little ones.
+Made for Parents and Kids– The biggest advantage of this safe heater is that it was created especially for using around little ones and even pets.
 This is evident in the safety features, which are amazing!

 - No sharp edges or pinch points